fredag 30. juni 2023

 soup again :)

 Since I usually conclude my entries with my own personal experiences with the movies, is that I saw Sinbad theatrically when it was released (when I was at the verge of my late adolescence).
 And yes, I did like it, despite I was never gaga for it, because it was good, but not great.
 However, every once and a while I do watch Sinbad and happen to still enjoy it.
-However, since this entry was written to synergize with it`s 20th Anniversary (yeah, it`s hard to believe that it`s already been 20 years old since it was released), there`s nothing else to wish Sinbad Happy 20th Anniversary and may you continue to have many more.
+However, since this entry was written to synergize with it`s Past 20th Anniversary (yeah, it`s hard to believe that it`s already been 20 years old since it was released), there`s nothing else to wish Sinbad Happy (Past) 20th Anniversary and may you continue to have many more.

 We`re having a contest of which sword is the coolest and shiniest :)